Tito Grillo, PhD, University of Texas at Austin

 Theoretical interests

-I tend to see consumer behavior as the interplay between things people learned while growing up, things humans are hardwired to do, and the stimuli they find while navigating our modern world.
-In general, behavioral tendencies are very functional—we systematically adopt behaviors that have been rewarded while we were growing up, and our most fundamental natural tendencies tend to exist because they helped our ancestors survive.
+I see consumer behavior as the interplay between things people learned while growing up, things humans are hardwired to do, and the stimuli consumers find in our modern world.
+In general, behavioral tendencies are very functional—we adopt thought processes and behaviors that have been rewarded while we were growing up, and our most fundamental natural tendencies exist because they helped our ancestors survive.

-The twist is that many of the modern world stimuli—such as money, technology, political discussions, and social tensions—were neither part of people’s formative experiences nor the lives of our ancestors.
-I try to understand what happens when early-learned and “primitive” tendencies confront modern, “grown-up” challenges.
+The twist is that many thing in the modern world—such as money, technology, political discussions, and social tensions—were part of neither our formative experiences nor the lives of our ancestors.
+I try to understand what happens when early-learned or “primitive” tendencies confront such modern, “grown-up” challenges.

 Teaching